anoma/nspec/docs/anomian.juvix.md

 > If several guards are satisfied, engine provide a strategy defined as its
 > construction how to act.
 The model conceives the following options.
 >
 > - Choose the first guard that is satisfied,
 > - choose the last guard that is satisfied,
-> - choose one of them (randomly) if there are several satisfied guards,
+> - choose one of them (randomly/non-deterministically) if there are several satisfied guards,
 > - choose all of them if all guards are satisfied.
 >
 > And recall, If no guard conditions are met, the engine decides not to act.